 - Kali Linux requires over 20 GB of storage, while Parrot OS can make do with just around 15 GB.

-- Kali is a little heavyweight, demanding a minimum RAM of around 1 GB, while Parrot OS can make do with just around 300 MB of RAM.
+- Kali is a little heavyweight, demanding a minimum RAM of 1 GB, while Parrot OS can make do with just 300 MB RAM.

 - Kali Linux requires hardware acceleration, using the GPU, while Parrot OS does not need this.